 So, Lena -- you want to do some heavy-duty research and find out which agents do work with these kinds of films … not just story-wise, but business-wise.
 Which agents represent films and filmmakers working with low to mid-range budgets, foreign locales, possibly foreign financiers, etc.?

 Let's say your movie is a low-budget film about South Africa (I know it's not, but go with me).
 While it's not a science-fiction story, it might play with social commentary similar to Neill Blomkamp's District 9, which was another low-budget South African film.
 Does your screenplay deal with issues confronting Palestinian families and/or Middle Eastern immigrants?
 Perhaps you could reach out to Cherien Dabis, who clearly has experience making these types of film ... as do her agents, just like Neill Blomkamp's.

-You can often track down these people, or their representation, through the Directors Guild or the Writers Guild, which have databases allowing you to find artists’ representation.
+You can often track down these people, or their representation, through the Directors Guild, which has a database allowing you to find artists' representation.
 (You can also try WhoRepresents.com or IMDBPro, which are subscription services.)